-NorthPoint has issued letters of credit in the amount of \$847 thousand (2011 - \$860 thousand) to certain counterparties under contractual arrangements.
+NorthPoint has issued letters of credit in the amount of \$1.0 million (2016 - \$1.0 million) to certain counterparties under contractual arrangements.
 If NorthPoint does not pay amounts due under such contracts, the counterparty may present its claim for payment to the financial institution through which the letter of credit was issued.
-Any amounts owed by NorthPoint are reflected in the statement of financial position.
+Any amounts owed by NorthPoint would be reflected in the statement of financial position.
 The letters of credit do not contain recourse provisions nor does NorthPoint hold any assets as collateral against the guarantees issued.
 All letters of credit expire within one year and are expected to be renewed, as needed, through the normal course of business.
-During 2012, no amounts (2011 - nil) have been exercised by third parties under these arrangements.
+During the twelve months ended March 31, 2017, no amounts (fifteen months ended March 31, 2016 - nil) have been exercised by third parties under these arrangements.